 Construct Masterpieces at the Lego Fun Factory

-Play with thousands of legos in this uniquely designed playspace in Valencia.
-Located in the AquaMultiespacio Shopping Center, the Lego Fun Factory is split into two areas.
+Play with thousands of legos in this uniquely designed play space in Valencia.
+The Lego Fun Factory is located in the AquaMultiespacio Shopping Center.
+It is split into two areas: the Lego Duplo and the Lego Classic.
 The Lego Duplo area is for kids ages 1-4 and requires adult supervision.
 The Lego Classic area is for kids ages 5-11 and provides supervised care via monitors.
 Unfortunately [or fortunately for parents of smaller kiddos], older kids are not allowed in order to keep this space as “little kid” friendly as possible.

 Here you’ll find legos [of course], video games, karaoke, a city construction site [made of legos of course], and more.
 The theme of the area changes every few months so it will always feel like a new play space.
 The Lego Fun Factory in Valencia is open 7 days a week and is free to visit [YAY!].